 a.
-Fair value of financial instruments not measured at fair value b.
-Fair value of financial instruments measured at fair value on a recurring basis
+Fair value of financial instruments not measured at fair value

 Management believes that the carrying amounts of financial assets and financial liabilities not carried at fair value approximate their fair values or their fair values cannot be reliably measured.